 Curious how these beautiful kitties came to be so large?

-Well, it’s believed that there is a legend regarding Marie Antoinette may have had something to do with it.
+Well, it’s believed that there is a legend regarding Marie Antoinette that may have had something to do with it.
 See below for more details…

 One theory involves Marie Antoinette, the ill-fated Queen of France who was executed in 1793.
 The story goes that before her death, Antoinette attempted to escape France with the help of Captain Samuel Clough.
 She loaded Clough’s ship with her most prized possessions, including six of her favorite Turkish Angora cats.
 Although she didn’t make it to the United States, her beloved cats safely reached the shores of Wiscasset, Maine, where they bred with other shorthaired breeds and developed into the modern breed of the Maine Coon….The most plausible theory is that it was born as a result of mating between native, short-haired cats and foreign, long-haired cats that were brought to the continent by the early British settlers.

 Another theory, and highly likely, relates to Bergmann’s rule.
 This rule means that warm-blooded animals of the same species (in this case, Felis catus) generally increase in size at higher latitudes, as temperatures drop.

 Interesting little Maine Coon tidbit: Although we know fully well nowadays that this is far from true, many admirers of this breed used to believe that they shared raccoon DNA due to their bushy tail.

 Fun Maine coon coat fact: As they grow, the hair will not grow evenly across the length of the body.

 They stay kittens longer

 Despite most cats reaching maturity around one year, a purebred Maine Coon cat doesn’t reach their full maturity until around three to five years of age.
-Take a look at this image uploaded by a Reddit user showing the difference in size of his domestic shorthair compared to his other cat, a Maine coon:
+Take a look at this image uploaded by a Reddit user showing the difference in the size of his domestic shorthair compared to his other cat, a Maine coon: